danielmsimuko/01-linux/README.md

 `$ sudo chown groupname:filename` changes the group ownership of a file to group

-$ sudo chmod 644 (filename) -- changes file permissions numerically
+`$ sudo chmod 644 filename` changes file permissions numerically.
+NOTE: most common numerical permissions are 777, 755, 644 and 660

-$ sudo chown -R usename1:groupname1 /home/deleteduser1 -- changing ownership recursively
+`$ sudo chown -R usename1:groupname1 /home/deleteduser1` -- changing ownership recursively if assigning permissions to a deleted user

-$ sudo chown username:grpname -- changes ownership of group
+`$ sudo chown username:grpname` changes ownership of group

+More complex solutions can then be found once more skill is gained such as:

-$ find /dirnam/appnam -name "d*" -ok chmod 660 {} \; -- find app in dir, with name beginning d, change permissions and execute with confirmation
+`$ find /dirnam/appnam -name "d*" -ok chmod 660 {} \;` which finds an application name beginning with letter d, within specified directory, changes the permissions to 660 and asks for confirmation.

-$ find /home -nouser -nogroup -exec chown username:grpname {} \; -- find directory not owned by user or group and changes it to specified user/grp
+`$ find /dirname -nouser -nogroup -exec chown username:grpname {} \;` finds files in directory not owned by any user OR any group and changes this to the specified user and group
 ### F

 ### G